33-Year-Old Defensive End – Free Agent

 Will Smith Contract Information:

-Signed by the Patriots in May of 2014.
+Released by the Patriots in August of 2014.

-Smith (knee) will sign with the Patriots, Ben Volin of the Boston Globe reports.
+Smith has been released by the Patriots, the Boston Globe reports.

 To instantly reveal our fantasy analysis of every player – including Will Smith – simply subscribe now.